 After Morrow took an early first-inning lead, Newton took over in the bottom of the first, running away with the contest, originally scheduled for Friday but postponed due to inclement weather.

 “It feels great.
-This win helped put us in the state playoffs, which is something we haven’t done since 2009,” Newton coach Vincent Byams said.
+This win helped put us in the state playoffs, which is something we haven’t done since 2009,” said Newton coach Vincent Byams.
 “So, this feels great.”

 After Kenny Glover gave up a run in the top of the first inning, Newton scored eight of its own in the bottom half.

 Allen Bowen opened with a two-run single, followed by the same thing from Oliver Astin three batters later.
 After Astin, Levi Langford drove in two more runs on a triple, and the Rams finished the frame out with two more runs.

 Shawn Guckenburger knocked in a run on a double as part of a four-run third inning by Newton.

 In the fourth, Glover surrendered his last run on a single by the Mustangs’ Keenan Davis that included three errors by the Rams that scored Jonathon Micnite.